cgkineo/adapt-devtools/README.md

 #### **\_isEnabled** (boolean)

-Controls whether the Dev Tools extension is enabled
+Controls whether the Dev Tools extension is shown in the navigation bar or not.
+Remember to disable/uninstall before going live!

 #### **\_debugFile** (string)